Khopesh sword with the cartouche of Ramesses II

 The Egyptian term “khopesh”, hinted at the resemblance to the foreleg of a cow or an ox, as well as it was its owner’s “mighty arm”.
 The khopesh first appeared in the Middle Bronze Age, in the centuries before 2000 BC, and went out of use after 1200 BC.

-The Khopesh sword is an Egyptian sickle-sword that evolved from battle axes.
+The Khopesh is sickle-like shape with the cutting edge on the convex side of the blade that evolved from battle axes.
 A typical khopesh comes this length, though smaller examples also exist.
 The inside curve of the weapon could be used to trap an opponent’s arm, or to pull an opponent’s shield out of the way.

 Various kings are depicted with a khopesh, and some have been found in royal graves, such as the two examples found with Tutankhamun.